Skip to main content

 A very short video of the site as it was when I discovered it in 2009 is at:

-The vegetation has changed and it doesn’t look exactly the same now.
-Also the sea is encroaching inwards about a metre a year and the beach is much closer to the site.
+The vegetation has changed, and it doesn’t look exactly the same now.
+Also, the sea is encroaching inwards nearly a metre a year and the beach is much closer to the site.
 But the site and the coordinates remain the same.

 The shapes are very symmetrical which suggests that the sand has covered a large human made object.
 Many archaeological sites have been discovered in this way.

-The reasoning for this site is explained fully at Rob Simpson's Warrnambool Shipwreck Sites: https://rsaustr.blogspot.com/2017/05/mahogany-ship-archaeology-rob.html
+The reasoning and sources for these sites are explained fully at Rob Simpson's Warrnambool Shipwreck Sites